 For those of you just getting accustomed to 4K TV, get ready to acclimatize again.
-8K TV has arrived!
+8K TV is taking over the television world!
 Naturally you’ll have questions, like what can 8K do for me?
 Let’s dig in on some of the new technology and the products that are in store now.

 What is 8K TV?

 8K TV is the newest advancement in TV resolution technology.
 To explain what 8K is, let’s back up a bit and start with 4K and HDTV.